Table of Contents

 Where can I get application support?

-In-person application assistance is available by appointment.
+Application assistance is available by appointment.
 Please contact Renee Marcoux at renee@syrfoodalliance.org or 315-552-0488.

 Please note: Application assistance will be limited in the week leading up to the grant deadline.
 Please plan ahead and request assistance as early as possible.